 2. Requesting a Travel Grant

-Presenting at conferences is important for academic and professional growth, and CSDE recognizes this.
-CSDE offers about five grants (depending on funding) each year to support travel for research presentations at the Annual Meeting of the Population Association of America.
+CSDE recognizes the importance of presenting at conferences for academic and professional growth, and offers about five travel grants (depending on funding) each year to support travel for research presentations at the Annual Meeting of the Population Association of America.
 The grant covers up to $500 in travel and conference-related expenses, including hotel and a per diem for meals.
 The call for applications is generally made soon after PAA sessions are completed and presenters are informed.

 Funds are limited.
-Only trainees presenting their research in a paper or poster session are eligible for travel awards.
-Priority is given to single authors and first authors in a paper session.
-Higher order authorship paper presentations and poster presentations receive lower priority.
+Only CSDE Trainees presenting their research in a paper, flash talk or poster session are eligible for travel awards.
+Priority is given to presentations in regular paper sessions, and to single authors and first authorship.
+Higher order authorship paper presentations, flash talks, and poster presentations receive lower priority.
 Consideration may also be given to efforts to secure travel funding outside of CSDE in previous years.

 3. Course Waivers